 Data Transfer Modules is accountable for sending and receiving actual data to/from other peers.
 As illustrated in the figure, it only interacts with Data Sharing Algorithm layer.

-Even though we are planning to use UDP based data transfer protocols in the future, in our current prototype, Data Transfer Modules consists of services which use the Internet protocol TCP/IP to transfer data between physical locations.
+Although there are many UDP based data transfer protocols available to use in our prototype, each of them has advantages and disadvantages over others.
+Thus, it is necessary to conduct comprehensive survey and test to select the one that performs best in a peer-to-peer based data transfer mechanism.
+Hence, in our current prototype, for the time being, Data Transfer Module consists of services that use the Internet protocol TCP/IP to transfer data between physical locations.
 In order to enable our GTFC transfer data on any network and utilize the network more efficiently, we both employed both a single TCP flow and parallel TCP flows.
 In spite of the fact that Data Transfer Modules is depicted as an independent entity in the architecture figure, because of its job description it has very close relation with Torrent Data Sharing Algorithm Layer.
 GTFC uses two channels: data channel and security channel.
 The former is used solely for the purpose of data transfer in high bandwidth.
 The latter is for the security purpose and encrypted.

 Management Modules